AdobeDocs/experience-manager-learn.en/help/spa-angular-tutorial/navigation-routing.md

     });
     ```

-    Notice that `const data` follows the same JSON Model inspected earlier for a single link.
+    Notice that `const data` follows the same JSON model inspected earlier for a single link.
 This is far from a robust unit test, however it should suffice to test the costructor of `NavigationLink`.

 7. Open the file `navigation.component.ts`.
 Update it with the following: